gtraines/comando/README.md

 The real power of commando comes with using protocols.
 Protocols are ways to structure messages to do things like:

-1. have python trigger commands on the arduino
+1. have Python trigger commands on the Arduino
-2. have the arduino trigger commands in python
+2. have the Arduino trigger commands in Python

 To use protocols, create a stream and handler (as above).
 Then register some protocols.
 Some example protocols are below.